 If only it were so simple.
-While soccer does not “explain the world,” there should be no doubt the game has a way of synthesizing the politics of the moment and calling up the pain of generations’ past.
+While it's a touch overwrought to say "soccer explains the world," there should be little doubt the sport has a way of synthesizing the politics of the moment and calling up the pain of generations' past.
 (Or, in the case of these two nations, providing a canvas for comedy legends.)

 Here are a few to remember: